Price revolution: Republic of Genoa

 Unlike many other states of the period, the Republic of Genoa gambled the majority of its economic interest on the Spanish monarchy—bankers invested their money in the crown and farmers of Spanish revenue, while Genoa's merchants and nobles settled in Spain (Madrid, Seville, Kingdom of Naples and Sicily) marrying local nobility and monopolizing majority of the trade.
 As long as New Spain was sending silver and gold to the consulado de mercaderes in Seville, Genoa could flourish.
 Genoa became a large credit market as the capital of Italian cities was all drained towards Genoa.

 A multitude of small investors, Genoese and others, obtained from the Crown long-term securities (juros de resguardo) as collateral for their loans.
 Also short-term loans known as asientos could be converted into long-term juros.
 The contracts specified that these securities would be sold if the Crown did not repay the loans.
 In essence, the Genoese bankers had worked out an interest rate swap.
 Furthermore, the Crown sold silver spot in Spain to the Genoese in exchange for future delivery of gold in Antwerp, where the gold was used to pay Spanish troops fighting in the Low Countries.
 Genoa benefited from the price revolution as they enjoyed the advantage of "increasing returns to scale in international financial services".
 Genoa during the price revolution was a snapshot of global finance at its best.
 Unfortunately, the decline of Spain in the 17th century brought also the decline of Genoa (due to the Spanish crown's frequent bankruptcies); Genoa's merchant houses particularly suffered.
-In 1684, Genoa was bombed by a French fleet as punishment for its long alliance with Spain.
-As a result the Genoese bankers and traders made new economic and financial links with Louis XIV.
+In 1684, Genoa was bombarded by a French fleet as punishment for its long alliance with Spain.
+As a result, the Genoese bankers and traders made new economic and financial links with Louis XIV.

-Long term decline of inflation
+Long-term decline of inflation

 The inflation of c.
 1520–1640 eventually petered out with the end of the initial rush of New World bullion.
 Prices remained around or slightly below the levels of the first half of the 17th century until the onset of new inflationary pressures in the latter decades of the 18th century.